Writing for the Web

 Page Contents

 People tend to read online by skimming.
 Research shows that many don’t scroll past the first screen or past “the fold” which is the part of the page that is visible without scrolling.
 This can determine page design.
-That’s why our new sanfordhealth.org design offers many entry points into the website without forcing visitors to scroll for the information they need.
+That’s why our sanfordhealth.org design offers many entry points into the website without forcing visitors to scroll for the information they need.

 This also determines our content text which affects our search engine results, shareability on social media, and the general usefulness to patients and other users of our site.
 Make your web copy skimmable with short sentences, small blocks of text, subheadings, bullet points and numbered lists.

-Write for People – and for Google
+Write for People – and for robots

-Write in Patient-first Language
+Write in patient-first language

 Tell the reader about the benefit to them.
-Include a clear call-to-action.
+Include a clear call to action.
 No one enjoys a conversation with someone who only talks about themselves.

 Speak directly to the patient and use energetic verbs to keep the reader’s attention.

-Write at a 7th-Grade Level
+Write at a 7th-grade level

-When in doubt, find a similar word with fewer syllables.
-Translate medical jargon into everyday conversational language.
-Spell out most acronyms.
-(See Associated Press Stylebook for exceptions.)
-If someone outside the medical profession would wonder what a word or phrase means, find another way to say it.
+Put simply, if someone outside the medical profession would wonder what a word or phrase means, find another way to say it.
 You can be informational without sounding like a textbook.

-Aim to keep most sentences to 104 characters or less.
+Aim to keep most sentences to 104 characters or fewer.
 Write one idea per sentence and split longer sentences into two or more.
 We communicate one idea per sentence for maximum readability – a quality that’s especially important for health information.

-Be brief and to the point when writing for the web; avoid unnecessary words.
+Be brief and to the point when writing for the web.
+Avoid unnecessary words.

 - Click here